wahlflo/RemoteGitRepoAnalyzer/README.md

   -s, --structure       prints out all checked in files in the repo -e, --file_extensions
-                        prints out all file_extensions of files in the repo --files               prints out all files in the repo --useragent USERAGENT
+                        prints out all file_extensions of files in the repo --files               prints out important files in the repo (with -v all files) --useragent USERAGENT
                         overrides the default user agent --gitignore           Shows the gitignore file